delasign/ArtzyCamera/README.md

 # Sharing is caring.

-If you create anything, please share it on Instagram and tag @artzyapp along with the hashtag #artzy.
+If you create anything, please share it on Instagram and tag <a href="https://www.instagram.com/artzyapp/">@artzyapp</a> along with the hashtag #artzy.

 # Recommended Reading